ConorG1247/Puzzle-Game/README.md

-For future projects using TypeScript and React.
+For future projects using TypeScript and React